Alfresco/alfresco-tas-utility/README.md

 ## Installation (if you want to contribute)

 * Open your Gitlab client and clone the repository of this project.
-* You can do this also from command line (or in your terminal) adding
+* You can do this also from command line (or in your terminal) adding:

 ```bash
 > git clone https://gitlab.alfresco.com/tas/alfresco-tas-tester.git